st-ty1/Artix_FreshTomato/README.md

 # Artix_FreshTomato
-HowTo: Build FreshTomato-mips/-arm on Artix host system (checked with commit 6cb11ac3e /arm-master)
+HowTo: Build FreshTomato-mips/-arm on Artix host system (checked with commit 6cb11ac3e /arm-master and with commit 4ec7bb86939 /mips-master)

 WARNING: Don't start, if you are not familiar with both - Arch Linux/Artix and the standard building process of FreshTomato!!